 STAY: The DeBruce

 Built in 1880 as an inn, and then a boarding house, The DeBruce has not roamed far from its origins – except stylistically.
-Now a cool-bean 14-room boutique hotel, owned by hospitality maestros, Sims and Kirstin Foster, the DeBruce is emblematic of a new kind of Catskill Hotel: less mass market resort, more high-end, mid-century-modern getaway.
+A cool-bean 14-room boutique hotel, owned by hospitality maestros, Sims and Kirstin Foster, the DeBruce is emblematic of a new kind of Catskill Hotel: less mass market resort, more high-end, mid-century-modern getaway.

 First Impressions of The DeBruce